Boyce G. Clayton: Early life, education, and career

 Born in Birmingham, Alabama, he attended Benton High School and served in the United States Army after World War II.
 He graduated from Murray State University and briefly taught in Metropolis, Illinois, and then at Waggerner High School, in Kentucky, while pursuing his J.D. at the University of Louisville School of Law.
 He gained admission to the bar in Kentucky in 1960, and became Prosecuting Attorney for the city of Mayfield, Kentucky.
 In October 1972 he was initiated into the Benevolent and Protective Order of Elks with 11 others.
-In 1968, he was elected as the Commonwealth's Attorney for the 42d District.
+In 1968, he was elected as the Commonwealth's Attorney for the 42nd circuit.
 He was a Democrat.

 Judicial Service

-In 1974, Clayton defeated incumbent Justice Earl T. Osborne in the Democratic primary for a seat on the Kentucky Court of Appeals, which was the highest court in Kentucly at the time.
+In 1974, Clayton defeated incumbent Justice Earl T. Osborne in the Democratic primary for a seat on the Kentucky Court of Appeals, which was the highest court in Kentuc at the time.
 He took office on January 6, 1975.
 On January 1, 1976, Clayton and the six other Justices of the Court of Appeals were automatically elevated to the newly formed Kentucky Supreme Court.
 In 1982, he lost the position to Roy N. Vance in the nonpartisan general election, and left office on January 3, 1983.

-He then ran to re-join the appellate court in November 1983 but lost to B. R. "Bill" Paxton.
-He successfully re-joined the Kentucky Court of Appeals and had 16 years of judicial service by 1991.
+In 1983, he ran to join the Kentucky Court of Appeals, defeating incumbent judge Bill Paxton.
+In 1991, he was defeated for a second term by Rick Johnson.
 After concluding his judicial service, he was the City Attorney for Benton, Kentucky for four years, until he retired from practice.